zetavm/zetavm/README.md

 # To run programs, pass the path to a source file to zeta, for example:
 ./zeta benchmarks/fib29.pls

+# To start up the Plush REPL, you can run the Plush language package as a program:
+./zeta packages/lang/plush/0/package
 ```

 ## About ZetaVM